-AAIDD’s new Diagnostic Adaptive Behavior Scale (DABS) scheduled to be released in 2015 provides a comprehensive standardized assessment of adaptive behavior.
+AAIDD’s Diagnostic Adaptive Behavior Scale (DABS) is under development.
+The DABS provides a comprehensive standardized assessment of adaptive behavior.
 Designed for use with individuals from 4 to 21 years old, DABS provides precise diagnostic information around the cutoff point where an individual is deemed to have “significant limitations” in adaptive behavior.
 The presence of such limitations is one of the measures of intellectual disability.

 Adaptive behavior is the collection of conceptual, social, and practical skills that all people learn in order to function in their daily lives.
 DABS measures these three domains:

 - Conceptual skills: literacy; self-direction; and concepts of number, money, and time